 - Credit monitoring from all 3 credit bureaus.

 - Home title monitoring.

 - Social media monitoring.

-If you have a really large family, a significant amount of assets that need protecting, and you absolutely want the utmost in cybersecurity protection, both online and offline, then Norton 360 with LifeLock Ultimate Plus is the best internet security package on the market today.
+It’s pricey, but it will be worth it for some users.
+Norton 360 with LifeLock Ultimate Plus is the best internet security package on the market today — if you have a really large family, a significant amount of assets that need protecting, and you absolutely want the utmost in cybersecurity protection, both online and offline, then it could be the plan for you.

 Norton 360 Ease of Use and Setup

 Norton 360 is a big program.
 Even its lowest-tier package includes a wide variety of features that other top internet security suites don’t have.
 Just like with any large software, there is a learning curve when it comes to using Norton — the company made some pretty good design choices to make the program easy to figure out, but there are also a few pretty poor choices that make some features more difficult than they need to be.

 How to Install Norton 360 (Just 3 Simple Steps)

 - Step 1: Sign up for a Norton 360 plan.
 Select the plan that works best for you.

 - Step 2: Download and install the app.
 You can find the download link in the “My Norton” portal, and the installer wizard will guide you through the setup process.